FUME-dev/fume/doc/USER_GUIDE.rst

 Other libraries for python

-* pip, pyproj, psycopg2, pygrib, netcdf4, gdal, pint, configobj, scipy, pytz, numpy
+* pip, pyproj, psycopg2, pygrib, netcdf4, gdal, pint, configobj, scipy, pytz, numpy, python-cdo

 Optional libraries for plotting (only necessary when EmissPlotter postprocessors are used)